rwwagner90/ember-newton-cradle-loader/README.md

 [![Code Climate](https://codeclimate.com/github/shipshapecode/ember-newton-cradle-loader/badges/gpa.svg)](https://codeclimate.com/github/shipshapecode/ember-newton-cradle-loader)
 [![Test Coverage](https://codeclimate.com/github/shipshapecode/ember-newton-cradle-loader/badges/coverage.svg)](https://codeclimate.com/github/shipshapecode/ember-newton-cradle-loader/coverage)

-This addon automatically creates an `application-loading.hbs` template for you, and drops a nice newton cradle loading image in it, so that whenever your model hooks are waiting to resolve, the loader will show up.

 # Installation
 `ember install ember-newton-cradle-loader`

+# Usage

+This addon automatically creates an `application-loading.hbs` template for you, and drops a nice newton cradle loading animation in it, so that whenever your model hooks are waiting to resolve, the loader will show up.
+If you use pods for your routes and loading states, you may need to delete this template and manually create another one.

+You can also use this loader as a component, wherever you like, by simply including `{{newton-cradle-loader}}` in your template.